greco-project/pvcompare/docs/model_assumptions.rst

 is assumed that only the south facing area is used for PV installations.
 Assuming an elevation of 45°, the gable roof area facing south equals 70% of the total floor area.

-For a flat roof area available to PV installations is assumed to be 40% of the total floor area, due to shading between the modules (see `Energieatlas <https://energieatlas.berlin.de/Energieatlas_Be/Docs/Datendokumentation-Solarkataster_BLN.pdf>`_).
+For a flat roof, the area available to PV installations is assumed to be 40% of the total floor area, due to shading between the modules (see `Energieatlas <https://energieatlas.berlin.de/Energieatlas_Be/Docs/Datendokumentation-Solarkataster_BLN.pdf>`_).

 Maximum Capacity